-Both typefaces have nine weights: 018 Ultra Light, 036 Extra Light, 054 Light, 072 Regular, 090 Medium, 108 Bold, 124 Heavy, 144 Black, 162 Extra Black.
+Nine Metric has nine weights: 018 Ultra Light, 036 Extra Light, 054 Light, 072 Regular, 090 Medium, 108 Bold, 124 Heavy, 144 Black, 162 Extra Black.
 The strokes of all nine weights align on a central horizontal and vertical axis onto which weight is added in increments of 18 units.
 In this way, width, stroke, cap-height, x-height, ascent and descent are modulated vertically and horizontally on a fixed grid.

 The grid also determines consistent character and word spacing, with all side-bearings conforming to increments of 9 units.
 As contour weights become bolder, the resulting decrease in side-bearing values tightens the overall fit of character sequences, visually emphasizing the increase in weight.